First-sale doctrine: Ownership requirement

 In Vernor v.
 Autodesk, Inc. the 9th Circuit created a three-factor test to decide whether a particular software licensing agreement is successful in creating a licensing relationship with the end user.
-The factors include: 1) whether a copyright owner specifies that a user is granted a license; 2) whether the copyright owner significantly restricts the user's ability to transfer the software to others; and 3) whether the copyright owner imposes notable use restrictions on the software.
+The factors include: 1) whether a copyright holder specifies that a user is granted a license; 2) whether the copyright holder significantly restricts the user's ability to transfer the software to others; and 3) whether the copyright holder imposes notable use restrictions on the software.
 In Vernor, Autodesk's license agreement specified that it retains title to the software and the user is only granted a non-exclusive license.
 The agreement also had restrictions against modifying, translating, or reverse-engineering the software, or removing any proprietary marks from the software packaging or documentation.
 The agreement also specified that software could not be transferred or leased without Autodesk's written consent, and could not be transferred outside the Western Hemisphere.
 Based on these facts, the 9th Circuit held that the user is only a licensee of Autodesk's software, not an owner and hence the user could not resell the software on eBay without Autodesk's permission.

 However, the same 9th Circuit panel that decided Vernor v.
 Autodesk, refused to apply Vernors three-factor test in UMG v.
 Augusto to a purported licensing agreement created when UMG sent unsolicited promotional CDs to music critics.
 The promotional CDs' packaging contained the language: "This CD is the property of the record company and is licensed to the intended recipient for personal use only.
 Acceptance of this CD shall constitute an agreement to comply with the terms of the license.
 Resale or transfer of possession is not allowed and may be punishable under federal and state laws."
 Augusto tried to sell these CDs on eBay and UMG argued that first sale doctrine did not apply since the CDs were not sold and only a licensing relationship was created.
 However the court held that first sale doctrine applies when a copy is given away and that recipients of the promotional CDs did not accept the terms of the license agreement by merely not sending back the unsolicited CDs.